fibo/flow-view/gh-pages/index.md

 ### w

 The *width* of the rect containing the node.
 It is expressed in width units.
+It defaults to a value enough to contain node text.

 ### h

 The *height* of the rect containing the node.
 It is expressed in height units.
+It defaults to 1.

 ### text